 What modifications must be made and why?

-Presenters: Marc Chambers, City of San Diego
+Presenter: Marc Chambers, City of San Diego

 Marc Chambers is an electrical inspector for the City of San Diego.

 He has worked in the electrical industry since 1984 in Oregon and California including 10 years as an industrial electrician and 3 years designing and installing solar systems.

 Mark has been a member of the IAEI for over 22 years and currently serves as membership chair for the Border County Division.